lyxian/autoCarousellTracker/README.md

 - v6 - breaking down main code + add "meet-up" column + client_secret & key in ENV
 - v7 - transition from worker->web to reduce up-time
 - v8 - configure routing to include params + exception not propagated to logs
+- v9 - migrate to new API endpoint and payload (pure API vs. html with API)

 ## Bugs / Non-Bugs